Muktijoddha Sangsad KC: Undoing of the Freedom Fighters

 In 2008, after numerous financial difficulties the club had to let go of some of their star players, leading them to fight for survival, which was something very uncommon in the club's esteemed history.
 The club's financial complications did not stop and in 2013, after not receiving payment from Muktijoddha Sangsad KC even though they were contracted to the club, 7 footballers demanded arrears of money from Muktijoddha and criticized the club officials, stating that the club's officials misappropriated their money and they should be punished.
-The players were Rokonuzzaman Kanchan, Firoj Mahmud Titu, Ajmal Bidyut, Faisal Mahmud, Mustafa Parevz, Pradeep Poddar and Zahirul Islam.
+The players were Rokonuzzaman Kanchan, Firoj Mahmud Titu, Azmol Biddyut, Faisal Mahmud, Mustafa Parevz, Pradeep Poddar and Zahirul Islam.
 However, despite the off the field issues, the club managed to finish as runners-up during both 2011 and 2012.
 Nonetheless, trophies were hard to come by, with the team losing both the 2013 and 2015 Federation Cup finals.
 Ever since 2017 the team has been seen as consistent relegation contenders, managing to avoid the drop narrowly each season.

 After spending the previous few years struggling with paying player wages, the club's higher-ups had decided not to participate in the 2021 Bangladesh Premier League citing to a lack of finance.
 Club captain Yusuke Kato, sought financial help from the Japanese community and businessmen in a video that was posted on his Facebook profile.
 Japanese institution A-WING TAGUCHI CO.
 LTD. (ATC), which is located in Chattogram had come forward to help out.
 The company paid 10 thousand US dollars during the 2020–21 Bangladesh Federation Cup to Muktijoddha.
 On 12 January 2021, Technology-based service provider Hishab became the title sponsor of the club for 2020–21 season.
 The donations allowed the club to take part in the Bangladesh Premier League and they ended the season finishing in tenth place out of 13 teams which was safe from relegation.